Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi-direct.md

     }
     ```

-2. Connect to a peer device:
+2. Connect to a peer device by following these steps:
-    1. Define an event handler that is triggered each time the peer device connection state changes.
+    -  Define an event handler that is triggered each time the peer device connection state changes.

         In this example, the event handler displays the connection state and MAC address of the connected device: